The Hap-Ki-Do Oh-Do-Kwan was created by Klaus Schuhmacher

 Because of the proven results, we even require our in-house students

+to DVD test.
+When a DVD test is received, the performance is analysed, move-by-move.
 Putting the tape on pause, we make notes and recommendations on a specially prepared form.